nado-dev/BIP2-Doc-ZH/README.md

 - [ ] Installing & using the reference engine
 - [ ] Tutorial
 - [x] Full BIP2 Grammar
-- [ ] Developper reference for Compiler
+- [ ] Developer reference for Compiler
-- [ ] Developper reference for other parts (building, packaging)
+- [ ] Developer reference for other parts (building, packaging)